Jump to the first occurrence of "stalking"

 (2) An individual who engages in stalking

-(a) Except as provided in subdivision (b), a misdemeanor punishable by imprisonment for not more than 1 year or a fine of not more than $1,000.00, or both.
+(a) Except as provided in subdivision (b), by imprisonment for not more than 5 years or a fine of not more than $10,000.00, or both.

-(b) If the victim was less than 18 years of age at any time during the individual's course of conduct and the individual is 5 or more years older than the victim, a felony punishable by imprisonment for not more than 5 years or a fine of not more than $10,000.00, or both.
+(b) If the victim was less than 18 years of age at any time during the individual's course of conduct and the individual is 5 or more years older than the victim, by imprisonment for not more than 10 years or a fine of not more than $15,000.00, or both.

-(3) The court may place an individual convicted of violating this section on probation for a term of not more than 5 years.
+(4) The court may place an individual convicted of violating this section on probation for any term of years, but not less than 5 years.
 If a term of probation is ordered, the court may, in addition to any other lawful condition of probation, order the defendant to do any of the following:

 (a) Refrain from stalking